nevmenandr/chess_bead/README.rst

 Examples and Docs
 -------------------

-You can explore the `brief examples <https://github.com/nevmenandr/chess_bead/blob/main/example/Example.ipynb`_ that could give you a clu.
+You can explore the `brief examples <https://github.com/nevmenandr/chess_bead/blob/main/example/Example.ipynb>`_  that could give you a clue.
 For the deep sinking read the `documentation <https://github.com/snowtraces/poetry-source>`_.

 External resources